facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/contribute.md

     * Add a missing unit test
     * Search for a // TODO comment in the code and address one
     * Fix a defect in the <a title="Issue List" href="https://github.com/facebook-csharp-sdk/facebook-csharp-sdk/issues?milestone=&sort=updated&state=open">issue list</a> or just find one with the &ldquo;Proposed&rdquo; status).
 Try something small first and work your way up to larger issues.
-2. Create a server-side Fork of the Facebook C# SDK project in Github.
+2. Create a server-side Fork of the Facebook SDK for .NET project in Github.
-Navigate to the <a title="Facebook C# SDK Source Code" href="https://github.com/facebook-csharp-sdk/facebook-csharp-sdk">Source Code</a> and click **Fork** to create the remote clone of the main repository.
+Navigate to the <a title="Facebook SDK for .NET Source Code" href="https://github.com/facebook-csharp-sdk/facebook-csharp-sdk">Source Code</a> and click **Fork** to create the remote clone of the main repository.
 The MvcContrib project has
 <a title="How to contribute to MvcContrib" href="http://mvccontrib.codeplex.com/wikipage?title=HowToContribute&amp;referringTitle=T4MVC_contrib">
 a great write-up of this process.</a>